rsvim/rsvim.github.io/docs/manual/configuration.md

 }
 ```

-When Rsvim starts, it will schedules the `"./utils.js"` module loading to a background task when running the configuration entry point, then completes the configuration phase and initializes the TUI.
+When Rsvim starts, it will schedules a `"./utils.js"` module loading task to background, then completes the configuration phase and initializes the TUI.
 Once the `"./utils.js"` module completes its loading (asynchronously), Rsvim will continue to execute the logic in the remaining script.

 ## Package